alexpasmantier/snob/README.md

 ## 🙏 Credits

-This project was inspired by outrageous recurring Jenkins / CircleCI monthly bills and those 38 minutes test suite runs, gnawing at your soul one irrelevant flaky test failure at a time.
+This project was inspired by outrageous recurring Jenkins / CircleCI monthly bills and those 38 minutes test suite runs gnawing at your soul one irrelevant flaky test failure at a time.

-Also, we'd like to use the occasion to thank all the dedicated, passionate and hard-working open source maintainers of the excellent [rayon](https://github.com/rayon-rs/rayon), [ruffpython_parser](https://github.com/astral-sh/ruff), [maturin](https://github.com/PyO3/maturin), [pyo3](https://github.com/PyO3/pyo3) amongst all the awesome projects which enabled us in this project.
+Also, we'd like to use the occasion to thank all the dedicated, passionate and hard-working open source maintainers of the excellent [rayon](https://github.com/rayon-rs/rayon), [ruffpython_parser](https://github.com/astral-sh/ruff), [maturin](https://github.com/PyO3/maturin), [pyo3](https://github.com/PyO3/pyo3) amongst all the awesome projects which made our life easier while building `snob`.
 Shoulders, giants, true gratitude to all of you.